jariax/NetMonTool/README.md

 ## 📋 Description

 **NOC Monitor** is a PowerShell-based, real-time network health dashboard designed for **NOC (Network Operations Center) TV displays**.
-It provides a clean, color-coded **single pane of glass** view of up to 15 network nodes simultaneously — no third-party software, no GUI framework, no external dependencies.
+It provides a clean, color-coded **single pane of glass** view of up to 15 network nodes simultaneously — **no third-party software, no GUI framework, no external dependencies.**

-Built from operational experience supporting mission-critical networks, including JSOC and DoD enterprise environments.
-This tool mirrors the visibility requirements of professional monitoring solutions like SolarWinds or NetBrain, delivered purely through the Windows console.
+Built from operational experience supporting mission-critical networks, including DoD enterprise environments.
+This tool mirrors the visibility requirements of professional monitoring solutions like SolarWinds, delivered purely through the Windows console.

 ---